enyasystem/kwego/README.md

-# BELFX - P2P Forex Platform
+# Kwegofx - P2P Forex Platform

-BELFX is a modern, secure, and scalable Peer-to-Peer (P2P) Forex trading platform.
+Kwegofx is a modern, secure, and scalable Peer-to-Peer (P2P) Forex trading platform.
 It allows users to exchange NGN (Nigerian Naira) with other major currencies like USD, CAD, GBP, and EUR.

 ## ✨ Features